crusher-dev/documentation/docs/reference/sql/copy.md

 :::

 The `copy directory` can be on a local disk to the server, on a remote disk, or a remote filesystem.
-QuestDB will enforce that the tables are only written from files located in a directory relative to the `copy directory`.
-This is a security feature to disallow random file access by QuestDB.
+Crusher will enforce that the tables are only written from files located in a directory relative to the `copy directory`.
+This is a security feature to disallow random file access by Crusher.

 ## Examples